kianakianaa/Fraud-Detection-in-Reimbursement/README.md

 - Includes a comparison of approaches, such as using Isolation Forest as a pre-filter before chaining it with the Autoencoder for improved detection.

 Script for the first-round trial:
 - Will be uploaded soon.
-This script will provide a streamlined implementation of the methods discussed in the initial experiments.
+This script will provide a streamlined implementation of data processing and the methods discussed in the initial experiments.

  ## Future Work
  - Tuning hyperparameters for the Autoencoder and Isolation Forest for better performance.